BasmaElhoseny01/Basic_Arduino_projects/8.Photoresistor/README.md

 <ul>
 <li>Photoresistor Analog device.</li>
 <li>It like a photocell whose resistance changes with light(Light Dependent Resistor).</li>
-<li>The relation between resitace and light is depending on the polarity you connect the photoresiatnce with</li>
+<li>The relation between resistance and light is depending on the polarity you connect the photoresistance with</li>
+<li>If you changed the polarity of 5v and GND the relation between reading and light </li>
 </ul>